vjelic/hip-glog-fork/docs/how-to/hip_runtime_api/multi_device.rst

 list devices and their properties for deployment planning, and also make dynamic selections during runtime to ensure optimal performance.

-If the application does not assign a specific GPU, the runtime typically assigns one automatically based on factors such as availability, performance, memory, and efficiency.
-As a result, the runtime might choose the least utilized GPU, the one best suited for the task, the GPU with adequate memory, or the most energy-efficient option.
+If the application does not define a specific GPU, device 0 is selected.

 .. code-block:: cpp